ansible/product-demos/cloud/README.md

 ## Suggested Usage

-**Cloud / Create Keypair** -The Create Keypair creates an EC2 keypair which can be used when creating EC2 instances to enable SSH access.
+**Cloud / Create Keypair** - The Create Keypair job creates an EC2 keypair which can be used when creating EC2 instances to enable SSH access.

 **Cloud / Create VM** - The Create VM job builds a VM in the given provider based on the included `demo.cloud` collection.
 VM [blueprints](blueprints/) define variables for each provider that override the defaults in the collection.
 When creating VMs it is recommended to follow naming conventions that can be used as host patterns. (eg. VM names: `win1`, `win2`, `win3`.
 Host Pattern: `win*` )